vickmuir/Backup/index.md

    4. Click **Start Backup**.
 You can view the backup details while the process is running.
    5. When the backup is complete, click **Close**.

-For more information about File-level backups on Linux, see [Configuring Simple File-level Backup on Linux](configure-simple-file-backup-linux.html).
+For more information, see [Configuring simple file-level backup on Linux](configure-simple-file-backup-linux.html).
 {:tip}

 ## Getting online help